-3. Walk more.
-Wear a fitness tracker and set a goal of walking 7,000 to 10,000 steps each day, which is more than eight kilometres.
+3. Walk more: Wear a fitness tracker and set a goal of walking 7,000 to 10,000 steps each day, which is more than eight kilometers.
 While you could probably walk this distance all at once, its best to spread it out evenly throughout the day, as much as your schedule will allow.
 Get in the habit of using the stairs and parking further away from entrances.

-4. Take 30- to 60-second exercise breaks.
-Every 30 minutes, stretch gently into the opposite direction from the position that you have been in.
-If you have been sitting, this might mean stretching backwards over the back of a chair or standing up with your hands on your buttock and leaning backwards.
+4. Take 30- to 60-second exercise breaks: Every 30 minutes, stretch gently into the opposite direction from the position that you have been in.
+If you have been sitting, this might mean stretching back over the back of a chair or standing up with your hands on your buttock and leaning backward.
 Aim to hold the stretch for at least 10 seconds and do 5 of them at a time.